By CityTownInfo.com Staff

 Nevertheless, Alabama's the TimesDaily reports that many students are still applying to art schools.
 "I want my students to find their passion, whatever that may be," explained Jerry Foster, an art teacher at Florence High School who commented on 10 students' acceptances into the Savannah College of Art and Design.
 "I try to remind parents that there are thousands of jobs in art and that it truly isn't limited. . . .
 This is an extremely prestigious school, and there's an 85 percent rate of employment among its students within six months of graduation."

 The rise of applications to art school is not unlike similar surges of interest in journalism, law and business schools--all fields which have taken a beating by the economic downturn.
-Experts explain that the overall trend reflects a desire for students to seek a haven from the recession, hoping by the time they graduate, more jobs will be available.
+Experts explain that the overall trend reflects a desire for students to seek a haven from the recession, hoping by the time they graduate, more jobs are likely to be available.
 Others point out that since job opportunities are scarce, many are taking the opportunity to pursue their passions until the economy rebounds.

 "Knowing how to write a grant, how to talk to a curator, how to put together an exhibition, how to write and speak about it-these skills are critical for an artist," he told The Post.
 "But somehow we haven't done it...Now we're putting it in place."